 Holding the door open for a straggling colleague seems kind, but it can disrupt the flow and irritate other passengers.
 Elevators are designed for efficiency, and constantly holding the doors open throws off their timing.
 Modern Gentleman Magazine highlights how this seemingly small act can cause delays and frustration, especially during busy times.
 If someone is consistently late to the elevator, maybe suggest they aim for an earlier car.
 It’s all about finding a balance between being helpful and respecting everyone’s time.

-Mind the Gap: Avoid Elevator Accidents
+Mind the Gap: Avoiding Elevator Accidents

 It’s easy to forget that elevators, despite their everyday use, are powerful machines.
 A little awareness goes a long way in preventing accidents.
 This section covers how to spot potential hazards and navigate elevators safely.

-Spot Elevator Hazards
+Spotting Potential Elevator Hazards

 We’ve all done it—held the elevator door for a straggling colleague or dashed in at the last second.
 But a split-second decision can lead to accidents.
 While modern elevators have advanced safety features (like sensors and automatic brakes), it’s crucial to be mindful of the gap between the elevator car and the floor.
 Uneven surfaces or unexpected movements can create a tripping hazard.
 Pay attention to your surroundings and step carefully when entering or exiting.
 Also, be aware of loose clothing or accessories that could get caught in the doors.
 While the myth of doors relentlessly closing on passengers is largely debunked (thanks to safety mechanisms), it’s still wise to avoid lingering in the doorway.